quangnguyen17/cypress-demo/README.md

 ## How to write a Cypress test:

 1. Create a new file in `cypress/tests` folder and name it in following format: `YourTestName.spec.ts`.
-2. Follow the sample test file below to write yours:
+2. Follow the sample test file below to learn how to write yours:

 ```typescript
 // Google.spec.ts